djad99/Blood-on-the-Clocktower-Night-Order-Instructions/README.md

 To use this, make sure you have the following
 1) The python script itself as well as Python 3 installed on your development environment.
 2) The night.json file provided within the same folder as the python script.
-This has an entry for every character currently released as of 3/25/2024, with a night order instruction.
+This has an entry for every character currently released as of 12/7/2024, with a night order instruction.
 3) The Input_Json_files folder within the folder you have the python script.
 4) An Output_CSV_files folder within the folder you have the python script.
-5) The BOTC json scripts in the old format that you wish to turn into night order (the current iteration does not support the new format, however there is a script I've made to go between the script formats).
+5) The BOTC JSON scripts that you wish to turn into night order.
+The current iteration only supports the new format for JSON scripts (the same format received from script.bloodontheclocktower.com)

 ## Custom Night Order Files
 Occassionally, a user may want to create a homebrew character that wakes at night, or use a whole script full of them.
 Never fear, this